Darnold throws 2 TDs in return, Jets edge Cowboys 24-22

 The Cowboys played without starting tackles La’el Collins and Tyron Smith, and star wide receiver Amari Cooper was sidelined most of the game with a quadriceps injury.
 But Dallas made it a five-point game on Ezekiel Elliott’s 5-yard run with 6:30 remaining, capping an 11-play, 84-yard drive.

-Sam Ficken’s 38-yard field goal with 3:24 left made it 24-16 — but the Cowboys had one more long drive in them, helped by a few penalties on the Jets.
-After a pass interference call on Adams put the ball at the Jets 16, Prescott ran for 8 yards.
-Following an incomplete pass to Tavon Austin, Elliott ran for 4 yards to set up Prescott’s TD run.
+Sam Ficken’s 38-yard field goal with 3:24 left made it 24-16, but the Cowboys had one more long drive in them.

 Prescott was 28 of 40 for 277 yards.
 Elliott finished with 105 yards and a touchdown on 28 carries.